swaptacular/swpt_accounts/protocol.rst

 Emitted when a committed transfer has affected a given account.

-**Important note:** Each committed transfer affects exactly two
-accounts: the sender's, and the recipient's.
+Each committed transfer affects exactly two accounts: the sender's, and the recipient's.
 Therefore, exactly two ``AccountTransfer`` messages MUST be emitted for each committed transfer.
-The only exception to this rule is for special-purpose accounts, for which there would be no recipients to the message.
+The only exception to this rule is for special-purpose accounts that have no recipients for the message.

 debtor_id : int64
    The ID of the debtor.